kevingivens/site/content/blog/post3.md

 Category: Finance
 Tags: QuantLib, PyQL, Pricing

-Summary: We review the Variance Swap pricer in QuantLib and their implemenation in PyQL
+Summary: We review the Variance Swap replicating pricer in QuantLib and its implementation in PyQL

 ### Introduction